devonfw-tutorials/katacoda-scenarios/cobigen-cli/step4.md

 Now you have to create the entity class which will be passed to the cobigen cli generator later.

 Create a new package in the core module of your project.
-The entity class is class is called 'CustomerEntity' so the name of the package has to be 'customermanagement/dataaccess/api/'.
+The entity class is called 'CustomerEntity' so the name of the package has to be 'customermanagement/dataaccess/api/'.
 This is a naming convention of devon4j.
 You can find more about the coding conventions on https://devonfw.com/website/pages/docs/devon4j.asciidoc_coding-conventions.html.

 `mkdir -p core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/`{{execute}}